WELCOME TO THE KINGDOM!

 MEDIA POLICY: Video game streaming is extremely popular, and almost all of our teams have at least one official streamer.
 When you are in a guild raid, you should assume that everything you are saying/doing is being recorded.
 Many of our streams are well watched by guild members and leadership, as well as viewers outside of the guild.
 We recommend that all streamers cover their chat boxes.
 Not only can you be held accountable for what you and others say in chat, but it is also useful to have a private, non-broadcasted form of communication.
 If you are streaming in a non-raid setting, such as 5-man dungeons or battlegrounds, please notify the rest of your party.
-Not everyone is comfortable with being streamed in these contexts and if they are, being notified that you are streaming allows them to be on their best behaviour.
+Not everyone is comfortable with being streamed in these contexts and if they are, being notified that you are streaming allows them to be on their best behavior.
 Please represent yourself, your team, and your guild well while streaming or being part of a stream, and take care to adhere to the code of conduct.

 Showing our guild atmosphere through streams is a potential channel through which people are recruited, and it’s important that we represent ourselves well.
 We encourage members to promote our community through streams, videos, guides, etc. If you are interested in becoming an official EK streamer, contact our media manager.
 Please be aware of your audience and represent your guild well.

 DISCIPLINARY MEASURES: Every person and situation is different.
 We take all disciplinary considerations on a case-by-case basis, and will work to de-escalate a situation.
-While we will try and steer people in the right direction whenever possible, consistent negative behaviour can result in the loss of privileges, raid spots, etc., up to removal from the guild.
+While we will try and steer people in the right direction whenever possible, consistent negative behavior can result in the loss of privileges, raid spots, etc., up to removal from the guild.
 We want to help everyone become a positive part of our community, but we will use the tools we have to protect our atmosphere and culture.

-RESOLVING CONFLICT: Conflict happens in all guilds, and EK is no exception.
+RESOLVING CONFLICT: Conflict happens in all communities, and EK is no exception.
 Some conflict is even healthy and drives us to improve.
 When handled correctly, most conflict between players should not result in disciplinary action.
 When conflict happens, you should keep calm.
 Listen to the feedback of others and try to understand their perspective, and express your own thoughts in a respectful and constructive manner.
 For detailed information about handling conflict in EK, an in depth conflict resolution guide can be found here.